Hello, my name is Julie Taggart and I am an experienced palliative care nurse by background.

 This symposium is held at the end of every year at the Royal Marsden Hospital in London.
 It is aimed at health professionals and aromatherapists who have a deep desire to help patients with cancer symptoms and various other chronic conditions that impact lives adversely.
 Essential oils and the natural products they can be added to, such as clays and creams can help to ease problems such as weeping sores from chemotherapy, pain, nausea and fatigue.
 Cancer and its effects are so close to my heart.

-I am a member of The British Medical Acupuncture Society; The Federation of Holistic Therapists (FHT) and the Nursing and Midwifery Council.
+I am a member of The British Medical Acupuncture Society and the Federation of Holistic Therapists (FHT).

 My Holistic Massage and Aromatherapy are certified by ITEC.